Ivan Dixon: Career

 Dixon appeared on stage, and in both movies and TV series or specials.
 In 1957, Dixon appeared on Broadway in William Saroyan's The Cave Dwellers.
-In 1959 he performed in Lorraine Hansberry's A Raisin in the Sun.
+In 1959, he performed in Lorraine Hansberry's A Raisin in the Sun.

 In 1958, he was a stunt double for Sidney Poitier in the film The Defiant Ones.
-He was cast in two episodes of The Twilight Zone: "The Big Tall Wish" — as the lead, in a primarily black cast in a TV drama — and a key supporting role in "I Am the Night—Color Me Black".
+Dixon was cast in two episodes of The Twilight Zone: "The Big Tall Wish" – as the lead, in a primarily black cast in a TV drama – and a key supporting role in "I Am the Night—Color Me Black".
 In 1962, Dixon co-starred with Dorothy Dandridge in the "Blues for a Junkman" episode of Cain's Hundred; it was the highest-rated episode of the series.
 An expanded version was released as a feature film in Europe as The Murder Men; this was Dandridge's last screen appearance.

 On September 25, 1962, Dixon portrayed Jamie Davis, a livery stable groom, in the episode "Among the Missing" of NBC's Laramie western series.
-In 1963, he played the role of John Brooks, alias Caleb Stone IV, in the Perry Mason episode "The Case of the Nebulous Nephew."
+In that same year, he played a prosecution expert witness, in "The Case of the Promoters Pillbox" episode of Perry Mason.
+This was followed in 1963 when he played the role of John Brooks, alias Caleb Stone IV, in the episode "The Case of the Nebulous Nephew", in which his character switched names with a white man.
+Later, he appeared as a judge in the 1986 Perry Mason made-for-TV movie The Case of the Shooting Star.

 In 1964, Dixon starred in the independent film Nothing But a Man, written and directed by Michael Roemer; Dixon said he was most proud of this performance.
 He also appeared in two episodes of ABC's The Fugitive: "Escape into Black" and "Dossier on a Diplomat".

 In his best-known role, Dixon appeared as prisoner of war Staff Sergeant James "Kinch" Kinchloe in the ensemble cast of the television sitcom Hogan's Heroes.
 "Kinch" was the communications specialist, a translator of German, and Hogan's default second-in-command.
 Dixon played Kinchloe from 1965 to 1970, the only one of the series' long-time cast who did not stay for the entire series run.
 Kenneth Washington replaced Dixon for the last year of the show's run, playing a different character who filled a similar role.

 Dixon was nominated for an Emmy Award for his performance in the TV movie The Final War of Olly Winter (1967).